-To be considered for admission, a student must earn a minimum grade of C (2.0) in all required general-education courses (C- is not acceptable).
+All students attending IUPUI, IUB, and IUPUC must earn a minimum grade of C in all required general-education courses.
 These courses may be repeated no more than one time.
 All incoming freshmen, ongoing students, and transfer students may repeat no more than three (3) required general-education courses or only two (2) required science courses.
-(Policy U-VI-A-16)